Garmin Venu 3 vs Apple Watch Series 11

 Frequently Asked Questions

-Garmin Venu 3 excels if you value bright 1.4" amoled display with refined, lifestyle-friendly ui.
-Apple Watch Series 11 is better if you prioritize battery life increased to 24 hours (up from 18h on series 10).
-Pick based on your budget and daily use.
+Garmin Venu 3 is the better choice if you prioritize bright 1.4" amoled display with refined, lifestyle-friendly ui.
+Apple Watch Series 11 wins if you value battery life increased to 24 hours (up from 18h on series 10).
+Both are rated highly (4.5★ vs 4.7★), so consider your specific needs and budget.

 Affiliate disclosure